nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 	For the curious:

    	- ${USER}: outputs your username

     - dialout: gives non-root access to serial connections

     - plugdev: allows non-root mounting with pmount

 	The udev rules then map the usb device to the groups.
 For more information, check [the systems group page on 	debian.org](https://wiki.debian.org/SystemGroups).

 * Windows-specific

 	* To communicate to C.H.I.P.
-Pro from a Windows computer you must install [drivers](https://s3-us-west-2.amazonaws.com/getchip.com/extension/drivers/windows/InstallDriver2.exe) to be able to talk with C.H.I.P.
+Pro from a Windows computer you must install [drivers](https://s3-us-west-2.amazonaws.com/getchip.com/extension/drivers/windows/InstallDriver2.exe).
    	* Reboot after installing drivers on previous versions (<10) of Windows.
 	* During the fastboot process **Windows may issue the warning "device not recognized"**.
 Getting this warning during fastboot is **normal** and **flashing should proceed**.